Systematic Equities Monthly Comments - February 2026

 RAM Global Equity Income

-The RAM (Lux) Systematic Funds - Global Equity Income Fund (hereinafter the ‘Fund’) (Class-IP USD net of fee*) gained 2.09% in January, underperforming its benchmark, the MSCI World High Dividend Yield Index, which rose 5.26%.
+The RAM (Lux) Systematic Funds - Global Equity Income Fund (hereinafter the ‘Fund’) (Class-IP USD net of fee*) gained 1.05% in February, underperforming its benchmark, the MSCI World High Dividend Yield Index, which rose 5.25%.
+The MSCI World Index returned 0.73% over the period.

 *Note: IP USD share class currently registered in LU, AT, CH, DE, DK, ES, FI, FR, IT, NL, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.